e-koch/FilFinder/README.md

 Brief Description
 -----------------
+**Please note: FilFinder currently only supports python 2.x.
+Support for python3 is planned, but not yet available.**

 FilFinder is a Python package for extraction and analysis of filamentary structure in molecular clouds.
 In particular, the algorithm is capable of uniformly extracting structure over a large dynamical range in intensity (see images below).